day2555/day2555/README.md

 ---

 Thanks for stopping by!
-I’m looking for my next challenge as a Frontend Developer.
-Let’s connect!
+I'm looking for my next challenge as a Frontend Developer.
+Let's connect!